Find help paying your dental bills.

 Some medical providers and dentists belong to discount dental programs.
 As part of this they have agreed to charge those plans' members a reduced amount on their bills and also give them lower fees.
 Or they may provide certain types of limited, free services.

-The Web site DentalPlans.com has a list of more than 30 such dental discount programs.
+The Web site DentalPlans.com has a list of dozens such dental discount programs.
 While each of them will vary, they are normally charging annual fees of $80 to $190 for families and individuals.
 There are plans focused on seniors, to assist them with their bills as well as programs for the poor, families in poverty, and others.
 Members in these plans will get 10% to 60% off the typical cost of any dental care provided at thousands of participating providers.

 Government assistance provides dental bill assistance

-Another option to save on as well as to get help with dental bills is Medicaid, Medicare, state assistance programs, or the State Children's Health Insurance Program.
+Another option to save on as well as to get financial help with dental costs is Medicaid, Medicare, state assistance programs, or the State Children's Health Insurance Program.
 Each of them offers their own benefits.
 However this type of dental insurance coverage varies by each state.
 There will also be several qualifications that need to be met by anyone applying for these government benefits.

 In general, the low-income programs SCHIP, Medicaid, and Medicare programs only cover dental services that are crucial to another covered treatment, such as jaw reconstruction after an accident or other critical operations.
 Some of them will help pay the bills of a child as well.
 So what they will pay for tends to be more limited.